Choosing healthy food is important if you want to feel great and stay well, but equally as important are the beverages you choose to consume.

 We all know proper hydration is important.
 But did you know that many people live in a state of chronic low-level dehydration that can affect every part of heath — even the ability to think clearly?

 In a recent study at the University of East London, more than half of school children tested were found to be in a state of mild dehydration at the beginning of the school day.
 Children were given a test to measure cognitive performance, and then were given glasses of water and retested.
-In nearly every measure, including happiness, visual attention and visual search, their scores increased.
-Similar studies with both children and adults have confirmed the findings that proper hydration is essential for cognitive performance and mental health.
+In nearly every measure, including happiness, visual attention, and visual search, their scores increased.

 If you’re a soda addict and are having difficulty switching to water, try sparkling water.
 A Soda Stream™ machine is more eco-friendly and more affordable in the long term than buying bottled sparkling water.
 Plus, carbonated water has been shown to relieve dyspepsia (pain, bloating and nausea) as well as constipation.